In the interest of the people

 The use of direct democracy in Switzerland makes it less relevant who is in government so that political discussions tend to focus on issues and content rather than people and rhetoric.
 The Swiss tend to be well-informed about the issues that are at stake.

 Proportional representation reduces the need to spend large amounts of money on political campaigns and other manipulations like gerrymandering, voter fraud and vote suppression as the effects of these actions tend to be limited.
+In the United States a small margin in a swing state might decide who becomes President.

-Switzerland doesn’t have a Constitutional Court or Senate to protect the Constitution.
+Switzerland doesn’t have a Constitutional Court or a Senate to protect the Constitution.
 There is no good safeguard of human rights.
 The majority can vote for stripping the rights of minorities.
-Switzerland is bound to the treaties it signed but better safeguards to protect human rights could be an improvement.
+Switzerland is bound to the treaties it signed but safeguards to protect human rights could be an improvement.

 The Swiss are satisfied with their political system.
 Even though it has a few weak points, there is good reason to believe that other countries can benefit from implementing a similar political system in which the citizens have the final say.
 Yet, different nations might opt for somewhat different versions of direct democracy.